cfnptr/garden/docs/GSL.md

 ## Vertex attributes

 Shader parser automatically gets and calculates vertex attributes, so we do not need to explicitly specify layout.
-Input attributes format can be specified using this syntax:
+Vertex input attributes format can be specified using this syntax:

 ```
 in float3 vs.variableName : f32;